 Homeowners Insurance Exclusions

 By definition, a standard homeowners insurance policy limitation is “an exception to the general scope of coverage.”
-Limitations typical apply only in certain circumstances or for specified time periods.
-Homeowner liability insurance exclusions are much broader exceptions.
+Limitations typically apply only in certain circumstances or for specified time periods.
+Homeowner liability insurance exclusions are much broader.
 For example, while your general policy may cover damage because of an act of negligence, the exclusion may exclude claims if the same damage was the result of an intentional act.
 Hey, lawyers don’t make the big bucks for making things crystal clear.